 Plus, when you have 20 small tasks to do rather than 1 large task, you’d be surprised what you can accomplish during short periods of time.
 Waiting for your ride after school?
 Complete 2 items.
 Finish a class assignment 10 minutes early?
 Use those 10 minutes.
 You may accomplish more than you think before you even get home from school!

-You’ve already schedule yourself time to study and broken down your assignments into small steps.
+You’ve already scheduled time to study and broken down your assignments into small steps.
 The next step is to break down your study time into smaller chunks.

 Have you scheduled 2 hours to study and complete homework every day?